 helping his mother.

-care facilities for so such situations in puppies.
+isolation and intensive care facilities for so such situations in puppies.

 Besides it would be prohibitively costly.
 It was too costly

 hygiene practices of the severe acute respiratory syndrome (SARS)

 practised at the Tan Tock Seng Hospital which was designated as the SARS

 hospital in Singapore to contain the spread of infection to all

 Care-givers wore space-man like suits to attend to the infected people.